 In this edWebinar, learn about SETDA’s expanded Guide to Quality Instructional Materials, an online toolkit to support the vetting and curation of quality instructional materials for all learners.
 There’s a growing body of research finding that instructional materials can have as large an impact on student outcomes as teacher quality or reduced class size.
 The toolkit includes sections on planning, budgeting, selection, implementation, and effectiveness with specific details of several state and district vetting processes.
 New details regarding procurement, review processes and details on content area considerations have been added.
 Professional learning session templates are available for leaders to leverage this resource via trainings or conferences.

 In addition, Jeremy A. Wartz from Oregon’s Department of Education shares how the state supports the vetting of instructional materials including OER.
 The session includes opportunities to explore the new site and engage in dialogue.
-K-12 administrators, curriculum leaders, educators, instructional materials leaders, and tech directors will benefit from attending this session.
-There will be time to get your questions answered after the presentation.
+K-12 administrators, curriculum leaders, educators, instructional materials leaders, and tech directors will benefit from watching this recorded session.

 About the Presenters